 Edward Frenkel is a professor of mathematics at the University of California, Berkeley, which he joined in 1997 after being on the faculty at Harvard University.
 He is a member of the American Academy of Arts and Sciences, a Fellow of the American Mathematical Society, and the winner of the Hermann Weyl Prize in mathematical physics.

 Frenkel’s research focuses on various aspects of Symmetry in Mathematics and Physics.
 Recently, he has been exploring fascinating links between the Langlands Program and dualities in Quantum Physics.
-To get an idea about this work, watch his Eilenberg Lectures at Columbia University (2012) in the top video player on the left.
+To get an idea about this work, watch his four introductory lectures at the Berkeley Mathematical Sciences Research Institute in the top video player on the left (edited versions of these lectures were broadcast on the NHK TV network in Japan in 2015).

 Selection of recent papers: